Mojtaba Jabbari

-Mojtaba Jabbari (مجتبی جباری, /fa/; born 16 June 1983) is an Iranian football coach and a former player who played as an attacking midfielder.
-He is the caretaker manager for Esteghlal.
+Mojtaba Jabbari (مجتبی جباری, /fa/; born 16 June 1983) is an Iranian football coach and former player who played as an attacking midfielder.
+He is the manager of Qeshm CSC.

+Jabbari spent most of his playing career with Esteghlal, where he won three Iran Pro League titles and two Hazfi Cup titles.
+He also played for Aboomoslem, Sepahan, and Al Ahli in Qatar.
+At international level, he represented the Iran national team between 2005 and 2014, earning 31 caps and scoring three goals.

+After retiring as a player, Jabbari began his coaching career in 2019.
+He worked as an assistant at Gol Gohar and later managed Niroye Zamini.
+In 2025, he joined the Esteghlal coaching staff before becoming caretaker manager in April.
+He led Esteghlal to victory in the Hazfi Cup in the 2024–25 season, defeating Malavan 1–0 in the final.
+He subsequently managed Mes Rafsanjan and, in 2026, was appointed manager of Qeshm CSC.

 Club career

 Early years

 Due to his father's career as an employee for Islamic Republic of Iran Railways, Jabbari began his club football playing for Rah Ahan.
 His coach at the club, Ahadi soon moved to Esteghlal youth team, and took Jabbari with him.
 To gain experience, he was loaned out to Aboomoslem.
 He was part of the team that went to final of the Hazfi Cup with Aboomoslem.

 Esteghlal

-There heafter a solid rejoined Esteghlal in the 2005–06 season.
+He rejoined Esteghlal in the 2005–06 season.
 He helped the team win the championship that season.

 In 2006, he got injured and was not ready to play until the second half of 2006–07 season, in which he made a comeback in a 20-minute appearance vs. Saipa on January 27, 2007.
 He is back to the club's starting lineup for the 2007–08 season.
 He was a key player in Esteghlal's Hazfi Cup final victory Pegah scoring and assisting a goal in the 3–0 win on a day which he lost his father.
 He scored Esteghlal's first goal of the 2008–09 season in a 2–0 victory over former club Aboomoslem.

 Jabbari was on trial with Grenoble Foot 38 of French Ligue 1 but was not signed as Grenoble Foot 38 ran into financial problems.
 He had some problems with the club coach after the first AFC Champions League and was fined by the club.

 He started the 2009–10 season as usual with injury where he was out for most of the season and only featured in few matches but in 2010–11 season, he was able to become one of the regular players.
 He scored a goal in the Tehran derby on September 16, 2011, and was selected as best player of the match.
 He won the Hazfi Cup for the second time in this season.
 He also helped Esteghlal to win league title in 2012–13 season after four years.